Elico-Corp/odoo-addons/mrp_production_workcenter_line_reporting/README.rst

 Usage
 =====

-A new button is added in the page "work order" under "Manufacturing Orders".
+Added a button at "work order" page under "Manufacturing Orders".

 This button is linked to a wizard which allows user adds the finished and scrapted quanities and date.